vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 ## Why use test doubles?

 **Test doubles** help you write better unit tests.
-They do this by helping you to isolate the behavior of the code you're testing from the behavior of the components that code depends on.
+They do this by helping you isolate the behavior of the code you're testing from the behavior of the components that code depends on.

 Much of the time, the code you want to test will depend on other code—it has *dependencies*.
 Perhaps it gets some inputs from some data sources; perhaps it sends its outputs to some destinations.
 No matter how your code interacts with its dependencies, however, you want to make sure that its tests reflect only its behavior and not the behavior of its dependencies.
 And you want to avoid getting false positives or false negatives from your tests.